 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Sudden changes in your vision or changes in how you see colors (especially blue or green).
+- Sudden vision loss, changes in vision or in how you see colors (especially blue or green)

-- Sudden decrease in hearing or hearing loss, ringing in the ears, or dizziness.
+- Sudden hearing loss, ringing in your ears, dizziness

 If you notice these less serious side effects, talk with your doctor: